BlazeChron/BlazeChron/README.md

 You can find my games on itch at https://blazechron.itch.io/

-I am working on a personal website and perhaps finding a more appropriate profile photo
+I am working on a personal website